This Is Why Your Heating Pad Smells Bad

 Lavabags don't rely on foodstuffs that go rotten, but instead rely on something that comes deep from within the earth.

 That amazing substance is called lava sand, a rare earth mineral that retains heat better than anything else on the market.

-However, all beaches with sand are protected with heavy fines for anyone who takes even a small handful of the precious substance.
+However, all beaches with lava sand or black sand are protected with heavy fines for anyone who takes even a small handful of the precious substance.

 However, Lavabags mine their lava sand legally from ancient lava beds in the desert.